varigence/docs/bimlflex/metadata-editors/business-modeling.md

 ### Classifications

 **Classifications** can be defined as part of the modeling configuration defaults.
 They can be added to an existing Business Entity to provide a categorization that is different from the Entity Type.
 This assists in organizing the Business Entities in different ways, by being able to organize them according to classification - or to simply notify other modelers of a specific function or intent.
+Classification is the process of categorizing businesses into different groups based on their characteristics, such as their size, industry, products or services, target customers, and business model.
+This classification is important in business modeling as it helps to identify similarities and differences among businesses and to develop appropriate strategies and models for each category.
+Common classifications include industry-based, as well as size-based classifications such as small, medium, and large enterprises.

 ![Defining Classifications](images/business-modeling-classifications.png "Defining Classifications")